A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Datasets}

 Tab.~\ref{t:link dataset predictive monitoring} contains a list of the public datasets used in the selected papers, with the links to access them.

 The two popular datasets are C-MAPSS and N-CMAPSS, two well-known datasets for RUL prediction provided by NASA.
 C-MAPSS describes the deterioration of aircraft engines by recording temperature, pressure, and fan speed during the cruise phase (\url{https://ntrs.nasa.gov/api/citations/20070034949/downloads/20070034949.pdf}).
 N-CMAPSS is an extended version of C-MAPSS, whose records cover climbing, cruising, and descending flight conditions (\url{https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/}).
 Almost no papers use exogenous variables, with the exception of Ref.~\cite{art_53}, which evaluates the impact of meteorological variables on fault diagnosis of photovoltaic systems.
+Other popular datasets are SWaT and WaDi.
+The secure water treatment dataset (SWaT) is a cybersecurity dataset that includes data collected from 51 sensors and actuators over a continuous period of 11 days.
+During this time, the system operated under normal conditions for 7 days and was subjected to attack scenarios for 4 days.
+The dataset contains both network traffic and physical process data recorded from all devices.
+The water distribution (WaDi) dataset is an extension of SWaT involving a larger setup of 127 sensors and actuators monitored for 16 consecutive days.

 The time granularity of the studied time series is highly variable, ranging from 1 hour to fractions of seconds.
 Many papers report the frequency of the studied sensors, with values ranging from 1 Hz to 50 kHz.
 Most datasets are normalized, by either using min-max normalization or Z-score normalization.
 In some papers, a data augmentation procedure is employed to mitigate the natural imbalance between the number of normal and anomalous conditions.